tc39/proposal-module-expressions/README.md

 Any API with a requirement to have code in separate file has been struggling to see adoption (see Web Workers or CSS Painting API as an example), _even when there are significant benefits to using them_.
 Forcing developers to put code into separate files is not only an [often-cited major DX hurdle][separate files], but is especially hard in the era of bundlers whose main purpose it is to put as much as possible into one file.

 Any library that wants to make use of one of these APIs faces yet another additional challenge.
-If you published yoru library to npm and a user wants to use it via a CDN like [unpkg.com], the separate file is now being sourced from a different origin.
+If you published your library to npm and a user wants to use it via a CDN like [unpkg.com], the separate file is now being sourced from a different origin.
 Even with correct CORS headers, the origin will remain different, which affect how paths and as a result secondary resources will be resolved, if at all.

 As a result, folks who want to use these APIs often resort to workarounds.
 These can have negative implications for performance, security or introduce other limitations.
 A few specific examples: